dorkamotorka/ebpf-stack/README.md

 git clone --recurse-submodules git@github.com:dorkamotorka/ebpf-stack.git
 ```

-Refer to subdirectories for instruction on how to run examples in different programming languages.
+Refer to subdirectories for instruction on the respective programming language library.